Sean-Dickey-thycotic-com/ssi-docs/royalts/config/configure-rts-integration.md

 [priority]: # (102)
 # Configure RTS for Integration

-1. Start RTS:
+1. Start __RTS__.

    ![1564687324117](images/2.png)
 1. Click the **New** button.
 The Add Royal TS Document wizard appears:

    ![1564687440109](images/3.png)
 1. Type a name for the document in the **Display Name** text box.
 1. Click the **Next** button:

    ![1564687606448](images/4.png)
 1. Click to enable the **Enable Encryption** check box:

    ![1564687856375](images/5.png)
 1. Type the desired password in the **Password** and **Confirm** text boxes.
 You can also click the **Generate Password** button to the right to automatically create one.

 1. Click the **OK** button.
 The wizard closes and your new connection appears as a node in the tree in the left pane.

-1. Navigate to the dynamic folder PowerShell file for Secret Server at [https://github.com/royalapplications/toolbox/tree/master/Dynamic%20Folder/Thycotic%20Secret%20Server](https://github.com/royalapplications/toolbox/tree/master/Dynamic Folder/Thycotic Secret Server):
+1. Navigate to the dynamic folder PowerShell file for Secret Server at [https://github.com/royalapplications/toolbox/tree/master/Dynamic%20Folder/Thycotic%20Secret%20Server](https://github.com/royalapplications/toolbox/tree/master/DynamicFolder/ThycoticSecretServer):

    ![1564688229991](images/6.png)